Virtual Knotoids in Thickened Surfaces: An interpretation of virtual knotoids in thickened surfaces

+As in the case of virtual knots, classification of virtual knotoids is a challenging problem.
+This problem has led to the construction of several invariants for virtual knotoids.
+In \cite{gugumcu2017new}, the first author and Kauffman introduced new invariants of virtual knotoids, such as the parity bracket polynomial, the affine index polynomial, and the arrow polynomial.
+In \cite{ding2025vassiliev}, Ding et. al. introduced a 0-smoothing polynomial invariant of virtual knotoids and they prove that this invariant is a Vasiliev invariant.
+In \cite{knotoidTable}, Bartholomew gave a classification table for virtual knotoids of up to seven crossings by utilizing the normalized extended bracket polynomial.
+More recently in \cite{gugumcu2025biquandle}, the authors utilized biquandle virtual brackets to obtain multi-set invariants of virtual knotoids.

+It was conjectured in \cite{gugumcu2017new} that classical knotoid theory properly embeds in virtual knotoid theory, as in the case of classical knots and virtual knots.
+In the next section, we give a geometric description for virtual knotoids and prove this conjecture.

-\section{An Interpretation of Virtual Knotoids in Thickened Surfaces}
+\section{An interpretation of virtual knotoids in thickened surfaces}

+In addition to the three-dimensional representation of planar knotoids as line isotopy classes of smooth open curves mentioned in Section \ref{knotoids}, Kodokostas and Lambropoulou introduced \textit{rails arcs} in $\mathbb{R}^3$ as a geometric interpretation of planar knotoids in \cite{kodokostas2019rail}.
+Here we define rail arcs in thickened surfaces and consider them up to stable equivalence.
+Note also that rail arcs in thickened surfaces are special cases of H-curves presented in \cite{chmutov2024thistlethwaite}.

-In this section, we introduce \textit{virtual arcs} embedded in thickened surfaces.
-Through the projections of these arcs, we obtain knotoid diagrams in surfaces, and we establish a correspondence between the equivalence classes of virtual arcs and the stable equivalence classes of knotoid diagrams in surfaces.
+Through the projections of rail arcs, we obtain knotoid diagrams in surfaces, and we establish a correspondence between the equivalence classes of rail arcs and the stable equivalence classes of knotoid diagrams in surfaces.